Mr-Smyth/nodejs-with-expressjs/docs/manage-and-render-local-data.md

 +   Now in shop.js - we want to import this data: `const adminData = require('./admin');`
 +   Now we can check if the data is coming through, so add: `console.log(adminData.products);` in the route and run app to check.

-This should now give us Shared data accross users and accross browsers - not usually what we want to do, but an example of how it can be done simply.
+This should now give us Shared data across users and across browsers - not usually what we want to do, but an example of how it can be done simply.

 ---